kirazhalim/fm-modulation-audio-recovery/README.md

 The included report provides the full technical context and results.

-## Data and Materials Notice
+## Notes

-This repository contains source code, selected figures, notebooks, and the final report prepared for portfolio use.
+The repository includes source code, selected figures, notebooks, and the final report.
 Generated audio files, draft notebooks, assignment prompts, textbooks, and unrelated materials are not included.